Anaxeton arborescens: Similar species

 This species is similar in appearance to Anaxeton laeve but has smooth outer bracts, while those of the latter are silky.
 The florets of A. arborescens also have shorter pappus bristles.

 A. arborescens also shares similarities with Anaxeton lundgrenii but differs in the number of involucre bracts (15-22 in A. arborescens compared to about 10 and no more than 13 in A. Lundgrenii) and the number of male florets (4-5 in A. arborescens compared to 2 in A. Lundgrenii) as well as having a darker and smooth involucre (darker and hairy in A. Lundgrenii).

 Distribution and habitat

 This species is endemic to the Western Cape of South Africa.
 It is common in the mountains between Table Mountain and Constantiaberg.
-It prefers sandstone slopes and, while it is most common at altitudes of 700-1100 m above sea level, it has also been found growing lower down on the mountain.
+It prefers sandstone slopes and, while it is most common at elevations of 700-1100 m above sea level, it has also been found growing lower down on the mountain.